 What happens if you don’t trim candle wicks?

 If you don’t trim the candle wick, it will burn at a hotter, faster rate.
 When this happens, the wax gets used up quicker.
 And when the wick is too long, it is more likely to flicker and move or bend as it burns.
 Therefore you will also have an uneven melt pool.

 Luckily, these issues can be avoided by using a wick trimmer to control the wax being drawn up the wick.

 #2 How to Trim a Wick with a Candle Wick Trimmer

-- Open the wick trimmer and place the base almost flush with the surface of the candle
+- Open the wick trimmer and place the base almost flush with the candle’s surface.

-- Do not allow the wick trimming to fall into the candle (carefully blow it out if it does)
+- Do not allow the wick trimmings to fall into the candle (carefully blow it out if it does).

 Continuously keep your wick trimmed to this ideal length before each lighting.
 This is the wick trimmer I use.

 It’s a little-known fact that candles have a memory.

 When and where you blow a candle out, it remembers.
 For example, if you light a new candle to see what it smells like and then blow it out 15 mins later, a small ring will form in the middle.
 Why?
 Because you only let that small ring of wax around the wick melt.